 - 13-year operational history since 2013 without a major platform-level breach resulting in user losses.

-- 3,800+ listed tokens, including small cap listings unavailable on Binance or Coinbase.
+- 3,800+ listed tokens, including small-cap listings unavailable on Binance or Coinbase.

 Cons

-- No dedicated custodial insurance fund equivalent to Binance’s SAFU; futures insurance fund does not cover spot account losses.
+- No dedicated custodial insurance fund equivalent to Binance’s SAFU; futures insurance does not cover spot account losses.

 - Hot wallet balance ceiling not publicly disclosed, limiting full independent verification of the 95% cold storage claim.